Ks89/My-MEAN-website-client/README.md

 1. create a file called ".env" into the root folder and add all these properties

     JWT_SECRET=INSERT A JEW SECRET HERE
+<<<<<<< HEAD

     TWITTER_CONSUMER_KEY=YOU KEY/ID
     TWITTER_CONSUMER_SECRET=YOU KEY/ID

     FACEBOOK_APP_ID=YOU KEY/ID
     FACEBOOK_APP_SECRET=YOU KEY/ID

     GOOGLE_CLIENT_ID=YOU KEY/ID
     GOOGLE_CLIENT_SECRET=YOU KEY/ID

     GITHUB_CLIENT_ID=YOU KEY/ID
     GITHUB_CLIENT_SECRET=YOU KEY/ID

     LINKEDIN_CLIENT_ID=YOU KEY/ID
     LINKEDIN_CLIENT_SECRET=YOU KEY/ID

     USER_EMAIL=YOUR_EMAIL
     PASS_EMAIL=YOUR_PASSWORD

-    RECAPTCHA_PUBLIC=YOU KEY/ID
-    RECAPTCHA_SECRET=YOU KEY/ID

     - replace 'YOU KEY/ID' with the keys obtained from facebook/github... oauth applications.
     - replace YOUR_EMAIL and YOUR_PASSWORD with the data of your e-mail account
     - reaplce INSERT A JEW SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)

 2. install all necessary tools (Node.js, redis-server, mongo db, Google Chrome)
-3. execute this command 'npm install'
+3. execute this command 'npm install' into the root folder
+4. execute this command 'npm install' into the app_client folder
 4. execute this command 'redis-server
 5. execute this command 'mongod' (on Mac OSX use 'sudo mongod')
-6. execute this command 'gulp' to build and start this application on http://localhost:3001
+6. execute this command 'nodemon' to start this application on http://localhost:3000 (as you can see this branch doesn't use gulp, at the moment.
+I want to replace gulp with another tool).

 Attention: there are some problems with browserSync on Mac, so reload the page on Google Chrome to be able to show this application.